-Why is there only one angel on the facade of the church of Sant' Andrea della Valle?
+Why is there only one angel, and not two, on the facade of the church of Sant' Andrea della Valle?

 The angel is the work of Giacomo Antonio Fancelli (1619-71), whose brief was to carve two angels.
 The story goes that no less a figure than Pope Alexander VII (r.
 1655-67) found fault with Fancelli's angel.
 The temperamental sculptor took offence and declared in a huff, that, if the Pope wanted a second angel, he would have to carve it himself!